GSA/centers-of-excellence/about/team.md

         bio: >-
           Satyajeet Dhumne has over 20 years of industry experience in Business Intelligence, Analytics, and Data Management.
 In his previous roles at Fannie Mae, Verizon, Deloitte and Sprint/Nextel Dhumne transformed organizational capabilities enabling data driven decision making and maturing analytics practices.
 As a CoE Data and Analytics Director he has led a large-scale implementation for the U.S. Department of Agriculture, building Data Visualization capabilities and Analytics capacity.
 He also led the development of Data and Analytics strategy and implementation plan for the Consumer Product Safety Commision.
 Currently Dhumne is leading a large-scale implementation for Housing and Urban Development where he is responsible for building Data Visualization, Advanced Analytics, and Office of the Chief Data Officer capabilities.
 Satyajeet specializes in Data and Analytics Strategy, Technology Portfolio Management, Data Management and Technical Program Management.
         linkedin: sgdhumne
+      - name: Sid Ghatak
+        img: SidGhatak.jpg
+        center: Data & Analytics Lead
+        bio: >-
+          Sid Ghatak has over 20 years of experience deploying innovative, large-scale, mission critical data and analytics solutions for Fortune 500 firms and public organizations.
+Ghatak’s unique ability to understand the needs of users and design and deploy solutions that exceed their expectations has earned him numerous industry awards.
+A completely self-taught technologist, Ghatak has developed the leading Investment Banking analysis application in the world, authored the data strategy for an autonomous vehicle company, and designed and deployed data and analytics solutions for the leading companies in the defense, manufacturing, pharmaceutical, media, entertainment, and financial services industries.
+A serial entrepreneur, Sid has launched 3 successful companies.
+Ghatak is also a highly sought after public speaker and authored and delivered the Masters Program in Business Intelligence for Villanova University as well as written 45 courses on Data, Analytics, Artificial Intelligence, Data Strategy, and Shared Services.
+        linkedin: sidghatak
       - name: Amiad 'Adam' Grandt-Nesher
         img: AdamGrandt19.jpg
         center: IT Infrastructure Optimization Lead